jonpalmisc/srdsh/README.md

 # SRDsh

-SRDsh provides a SSH server (Dropbear) and a collection of standard command line utilities (toybox) via a single, standalone cryptex.
-It is intended to be installed alongside other cryptexi, leveraging the modularity of the cryptex system, as opposed to jamming all your tools, etc. into a single cryptex.
+SRDsh provides a SSH server (Dropbear) and a collection of standard command line utilities (toybox) via a single, standalone cryptex. ~~It is intended to be installed alongside other cryptexi, leveraging the modularity of the cryptex system, as opposed to jamming all your tools, etc. into a single cryptex.~~

+**2024 Update:** Using multiple cryptexes in tandem has a variety of issues;
+the original vision I had of maintaining ports of tools for the SRD in multiple different cryptexes didn't really pan out.
+A notable recent addition is the "user" folder in the apps subdirectory, which provides a place to insert proof-of-concept code, etc. that will automatically be available in `PATH` as `user-app` via SSH.

 > This project is primarily for my own use.
 I've chosen to make it open source
 > in case other researchers find it useful.
 Support or active maintenance